HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ##### Handshake
-The purpose of the handshake is to allow apps and EHRs to determine, just after launch time, if web messaging is enabled in the container; and possibly to discover what capabilities the container supports.
+The purpose of the handshake is to allow apps and EHRs to determine, just after launch time, if web messaging is enabled in the other; and possibly to discover what capabilities the other supports.

 Either an app, or the EHR, MAY initiate an OPTIONAL handshake message sequence, using the value `status.handshake` as the value for the `messageType` and an